Meaningful Messages: Thinking About Making a Career Move or Job Change? 6 Questions to Ask Yourself

 Weighing the benefits of making a change versus the reasons for remaining in your current job will be an important process for helping you figure out your next steps.

-Where would you like to be in 5 or 10 years?
+Where would you like to be in your career in the next 5 to 10 years?

 This is a common question that everyone probably hears often although it is an important one in this predicament of making career choices.